brendt/stitcher.io/src/content/blog/2018-10-25-share-a-blog-assertchris-io.md

-[Christopher Pitt](*https://twitter.com/assertchris) is one of my inspirations why I got into blogging and conference talks.
+[Christopher Pitt](*https://twitter.com/assertchris) is one of the inspirations why I got into blogging and conference talks.
 Being an excellent writer&thinsp;—&thinsp;he used to blog on Sitepoint and Medium&thinsp;—&thinsp;he now decided to host his content on his own website.
 A wise decision!